A Hifiman with a more relaxed tuning — Hifiman’s Most Approachable New Mid-Fi Headphone

 Conclusion

 Jürgen Klopp arrived at Liverpool calling himself “the normal one.”
 It was modest, self-aware, and ultimately a poor description of what he turned out to be.
-The Edition XV is something similar: it will not immediately overwhelm you the way the HE600 does, and it does not have the visual drama of the Ananda Unveiled.
+The Edition XV is something similar: it will not immediately impress you the way the HE600 does, and it does not have the visual drama of the Ananda Unveiled.
 What it does have is a kind of sustainable, genre-agnostic excellence that you come to appreciate more the longer you spend with it — a quality that is genuinely rare at $399 and that most two-week reviews will not have enough time to find.

 The Edition XS at $209 is still a great entry point.
-But if you know what you are looking for — or if you are buying your second Hifiman and want something you can live with long-term without reservation — the Edition XV is the right answer.
-Normal, in this case, turns out to be rather special.
+But if you know what you are looking for or if you are buying your second Hifiman and want something you can live with long-term without reservation, the Edition XV is the right answer.
+“Normal”, in this case, turns out to be rather special.